9 Ways Your Website Is Killing Your Business

 All websites must use the HTTPS protocol and install SSL/TLS certificates.
 Both measures encrypt data, protecting its integrity and people's privacy.
 In most cases, you'll set both up through your web host.

-Additionally, if you use a platform like WordPress, you must stay on top of updates.
+Additionally, if you use a platform like WordPress, you need to stay up to date with updates.
 If you don't, you're inviting hackers to attack your website.

-Failure to secure your website can damage its reputation.
+Failure to secure your website can damage its reputation and credibility.
 It'll rank lower in search, and users may receive a warning message when navigating to it.
 Very few people will proceed after seeing such a message.

 Broken links

-Have you ever clicked on a link, only to get a "404 page not found" error message?
+Have you ever clicked on a link only to receive a "404: Page Not Found" error message?
 It's annoying.
 If you get too many on the same website, you might get frustrated by the poor user experience and leave.

 There's no excuse to have a link to one of your pages 404ing.
-It looks bad, blocks crawlers, and signals that you don't update your website.
-Broken links to other websites are more forgivable, but still bad.
+It looks bad, blocks crawlers, and indicates that you haven't updated your website.
+Broken links to other websites are more forgivable, but they are still undesirable.

 You need to check your website for broken links.
 If your website is small, you can do this by clicking every link.
-If you don't want to spend time doing a manual check, there are many free and paid tools to automate it.
+If you don't want to spend time doing a manual check, consider using a free or paid tool to automate the process.
 Google Search Console is a good free option.

 I use Google Search Console for Neva Masquerade.
 It helps me understand how Google sees my website.
 I can also use it to identify potential problems beyond broken links.
 Its many reports can provide valuable information.